rwsite/updatepulse-server/integration/docs/generic.md

 # DO NOT USE THIS FILE AS IT IS IN PRODUCTION !!!
 # It is just a collection of basic functions and snippets, and they do not
-# perform the necessary checks to ensure data integrity ; they assume that all
+# perform the necessary checks to ensure data integrity; they assume that all
 # the requests are successful, and do not check paths or permissions.
 # They also assume that the package necessitates a license key.